kraashen/kraashen.github.io/content/posts/2017-12-31-thoughts-from-reading-the-clean-code.md

 ## Conclusion

-In overall, the Clean Code was a thought-provoking book for me.
+Overall, the Clean Code was a thought-provoking book for me.
 It also made me realize some of the root causes of my mistakes in the past when it comes to software development.
 The code examples in the book are written in Java, but huge amount of the principles and patterns that were presented apply to the field of software development also in general.

-At work, the book made me understand more of the fundamental practices and considerations that a software project needs.
+In the context of work, the book made me understand more of the fundamental practices and considerations that a software project needs.
 In this blog post, only a small fraction of the principles shown in the book were presented.
-It's a highly recommended read for anyone for software engineering field who cares about the craft, and goes more deeply into how to design and implement software.
+I highly recommended this book for anyone on software engineering field who cares about the craft, and goes more deeply into how to design and implement software.
 It bundles all those multiple software engineering fundamentals from online courses, articles, and university classes together into consistent guidelines on how to write concise and clean code.

 ### Software Artisan Code of Conduct